11 Intriguing Philly Museums You’ve Probably Never Heard Of

-Want to experience Philly like a local?
-Venture beyond our famous museums and discover these off-beat museums some Philadelphians don't even know about.
+Venture beyond our famous museums and discover these hidden gems that some Philadelphians don't even know about

-When a weekend getaway near Philly isn’t in the cards, and you’re craving a change of scenery, it’s time to explore the other Philly.
-You know, the Philly museum offering extensive collections and quirky items just waiting to be discovered.
+When a weekend getaway near Philly isn’t in the cards, and you’re craving a change of scenery, dig deeper into some of the city’s lesser-known attractions.
+You know, the Philly museums offering unusual collections or quirky experiences just waiting to be discovered.

 Get Lost in Lesser-Known Philly Museums